turingschool-examples/frontend-mod-1-prework/section2/README.md

 ### Operators

-When we learned about Booleans in Section 1, we briefly read about and practiced using some comparison operators.
+When you learned about Booleans in Section 1, you briefly read about and practiced using some comparison operators.

-The conditional operators we touched on earlier are critical in the set up of If Statements.
+The conditional operators we touched on earlier are critical in the set up of if statements.
 Conditional statements evaluate to `true` or `false`.
 The most common conditional operators are `==` (equal), `>` (greater than), `>=` (greater than or equal to), `<` (less than), and `<=` (less than or equal to).
 Some data types also have functions which return a true or false, so they’re used in conditional statements.
 We will touch on those later in the pre-work and you get into Mod 1.

 - Read more about [comparison operators here](https://javascript.info/comparison)
 - Read about [logical operators here](https://mariusschulz.com/blog/the-and-and-or-operators-in-javascript).
 You really just need to read the top first paragraph and code snippet in this post.
 You'll go deeper in Mods 1-2.